blocksds/sdk/docs/content/docs/setup/windows.md

 weight: 1
 ---

-The following instructions describe how to install BlocksDS on Windows natively.
+This page describes how to install BlocksDS on Windows natively in x64\_86 CPUs.
 If you want to use it in WSL, follow the instructions for Linux instead.

 {{% steps %}}